 Where the asset disposed of is shares in a subsidiary company, Substantial Shareholdings Exemption may be available to exempt the gain.
 Detailed conditions apply, but broadly the FIC would need to hold at least 10% of the company being disposed of, which would itself need to be a trading company.

-Tax relief on interest (eg to leverage a share portfolio)
+4. Tax relief on interest

 The company will be able to claim a corporation tax deduction for interest on loans taken out against the value of its investments, where the loans are used for the purposes of the company’s business (eg acquiring new shares or generally managing its business).
 Loan interest deductions may be restricted where the total interest payable exceeds £2 million per annum (on a group basis).